 In January 2003 the FASB issued Interpretation No. 46, "Consolidation of Variable Interest Entities, an interpretation of ARB No. 51" (FIN 46).
 FIN 46 addresses the consolidation by business enterprises of variable interest entities as defined in FIN 46.
 FIN 46 applies immediately to variable interests in variable interest entities created after January 31, 2003 and to variable interests in variable interest entities obtained after January 31, 2003.
-For nonpublic enterprises, such as IFC, with a variable interest in a variable interest entity created before February 1, 2003 FIN 46 is applied to the enterprise no later than the end of the first reporting period beginning after June 15, 2003.
+For non-public enterprises, such as IFC, with a variable interest in a variable interest entity created before February 1, 2003 FIN 46 is applied to the enterprise no later than the end of the first reporting period beginning after June 15, 2003.
 IMH is subject to a majority of the risk of loss from IFC and will therefore need to be included as a consolidated entity upon adoption of FIN 46.
 The result of this consolidation would be the elimination of certain inter-company balances and certain gains or losses.
-The adoption of FIN 46 will likely be immaterial on the results of operations of the Company as 99% of the earnings or losses of IFC are currently included in the Company's financial statements through its ownership of all of the non-voting preferred stock of IFC.
-However, the Company's balance sheet will reflect IFC's assets, net of inter-company eliminations, when consolidated.
+On July 1, 2003 IMH purchased all of the outstanding shares of voting common stock of IFC.
+As a result of acquiring 100% of IFC's common stock, IMH will consolidate IFC's financial results beginning in the third quarter of 2003.